 It is claimed that our ancient predecessors used their lathes for carving and cutting wood, but some wonder if they also used lathes for carving stonework.

 Surveying tools were used by the Ancient Egyptians too.
-Artifacts have shown a plumb level, also known as a plumb bob, in Ancient Egypt.
+Artefacts have shown a plumb level, also known as a plumb bob, in Ancient Egypt.
 A plumb bob is a simple yet effective tool made from a pointed weight suspended by a cord.

-Plumb bobs allow for measuring a precise vertical line for surveying and building, but some suggest the Egyptians used plumb bobs for a lot more; alongside sighting and leveling tools, they used plumb bobs to aid with astronomy and navigation too.
+Plumb bobs allow for measuring a precise vertical line for surveying and building, but some suggest the Egyptians used plumb bobs for a lot more; alongside sighting and levelling tools, they used plumb bobs to aid with astronomy and navigation too.
 Their accuracy still relies upon today; for example, plumb bobs are used to make sure Salisbury Cathedral is not beginning to lean.